What if I told you there's a way for Canadians to invest in the stock markets, pay down your mortgage, and save thousands of dollars each year in tax?

 - Use the dividends and new investment money to pay down your house mortgage portion;

-- Borrow back newly available money from your investment loan portion and transfer to your Cash/Margin Account;
+- Borrow back newly available money from your investment loan portion and transfer to your Non-registered Investment Account;

 - Borrow from investment loan portion, transfer to chequing account, and send back to investment loan portion to pay the interest expense on the investment loan portion (guerilla capitalizing);